 Richie Barshay began drumming inside kitchen cabinets at an early age, and continues banging on things worldwide to this day.
 Noted for his work with the Herbie Hancock Quartet (2003-2007), he's been dubbed "a major rhythm voice on the rise" by Downbeat magazine, and The Guardian (UK) praises "the arrival of a major innovator who also knows how to have fun."
-On tour and recordings his diverse résume includes Hancock, Chick Corea, Esperanza Spalding, The Klezmatics, Fred Hersch, Kenny Werner, Lee Konitz, Natalie Merchant, Bobby McFerrin, and Pete Seeger among others.
+On tour and recordings his diverse résumé includes Hancock, Chick Corea, Esperanza Spalding, The Klezmatics, Fred Hersch, Kenny Werner, Lee Konitz, Natalie Merchant, Bobby McFerrin, and Pete Seeger among others.
 Since 2004 he has led outreach projects across 5 continents as an American Musical Envoy with the U.S. State Department.
-He can be heard on over 75 recordings including his latest release as leader, Sanctuary (2014), featuring Chick Corea.
+Based in New York City, he can be heard on over 75 recordings including his latest release as leader, Sanctuary (2014), featuring Chick Corea.

 Randy Lewis - Los Angeles Times